Propagation Predictions for April 2017

-These predictions were prepared for Mr. Average – Radio Amateur, using an average radio with a dipole type aerial, in a quiet urban environment.
-If a particular set-up is superior to this, it is only necessary to go up one colour and conversely if the set-up is less well off, then go down one colour.
-In all circumstances the percentage availability remains the same.
-However, it may be that some Amateur’s will never hear stations at the times when the numbers are in black.
+These predictions were prepared for Mr Average Radio Amateur, using an average radio with a dipole type aerial, in a quiet urban environment.
+If a particular set-up is superior to this, it will be necessary to adjust up 2 or 3 s-points and conversely if the set-up is less well off, then drop down 2 or 3 s-points.
+The percentage probability remains roughly the same.
+However, it may be that some amateurs will never hear stations at the times when the numbers are in black.

-The prediction engine REC533 has been utilised for the above predictions and is freely available from the NTIA/ITS download page.
+As just mentioned the prediction engine ITURHFProp has been utilised for the above predictions and is freely available for personal use.

 Please email your comments and suggestions to g4FKH@sky.com